PaddlePaddle/PaddleX/RELEASING_en.md

 ## Scope

-This document describes the standard release process for PaddleX under the current workflow.
+This document describes the standard release process for PaddleX.

 ## Release Types